amanr11314/house_party/ReadMe.md

 - Host can update how many votes required to skip the song.
 - Host has PLAYBACK CONTROLS (PLAY/PAUSE/SKIP) for the room.
 However he must have premium spotify account to do this as per Spotify documentation.
 - Every other users can see the song whhich is being played (ALBUM COVER, TITLE, ARTIST, PROGRESS)
+- It uses Django, DjangoRestFrameWork, React, Material UI, Webpack to bundle React files into a single js file.
+- Django app is based on MVT (Model-View-Template) pattern

 # NOTE:-